meteorinca/IntroToPythonJupyter/README.md

 Use the quick reference and project ideas to deepen your understanding.

-**License**

-All rights reserved © 2025 whynotstem.
-This content is protected by copyright.
-No part of this repository may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the copyright holder.
-For more information, see the LICENSE file.

-**Contact**

-Questions, feedback, or suggestions?
-Contact: whynotstem@gmail.com

-Happy learning!

 ## ✨ Try it in your browser ✨

 ➡️ **https://jupyterlite.github.io/demo**